peter88213/mdnovhelp-en/source/export_menu.rst

 **Project independent program settings**

 With **Export >  Options**,
-You can open a dialog for settings concerning the document export.
+you can open a dialog for settings concerning the document export.

 Ask before opening exported documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~